Volunteering with the Ocean Discovery Rangers

 - If you have great people skills and a passion for the Ocean, then we’d like to hear from you.
 Prior knowledge is not essential as training is provided, but an enthusiasm for the marine environment and a willingness to learn will get you a long way!

 Note: We are unable to offer expenses for travel or sustenance as part of regular volunteering.

 How to Apply

-- You only need to apply a month or two in advance of the time you would like to start volunteering.
-We recruit year-round for volunteers and cannot guarantee a position too far in advance.
+If you’d like to volunteer for the Ocean Conservation Trust, then please apply a month or two in advance of the time you’d like to start.
+We recruit year-round for volunteers and as such, are unable to guarantee volunteer positions any further in advance.

-- Please email a brief outline (no more than 200 words) of why you would like to Volunteer in the Discovery & Learning Team and any skills or experience you have that would make you a strong candidate, if you would like to you can also include a CV but this is not essential.
+Please email us with a brief outline (no more than 200 words) of why you would like to Volunteer at the National Marine Aquarium and any skills or experience you have that you feel make you a strong candidate.
+You may also include a CV, though this is not essential.

-- Look out for us at events in the area!
-We often have sign-up sheets and host recruitment evenings at the Aquarium.
+Look out for us at events in the area!
+We often have sign-up sheets and host recruitment evenings at our Aquarium.

 If you are a College Student interested in Voluntary Work Placements, please consider our Work Experience Programme instead.

 The National Marine Aquarium (NMA) is the UK’s largest aquarium, located in Britain’s Ocean City, Plymouth.
 It is run by the Ocean Conservation Trust, a charity dedicated to connecting people with the Ocean.Find Out More